FlatFilers/csvjson-app/README.md

   --src
 --css
 ```
 Directories `application` and `system` are those defined by CodeIgniter.
 Assets are located under `js` and `css` folders.
-3rd party Javascript libraries are under `js/3rd` and application source code (the stuff you write) is under `js/src`.
-Bundled/minified Javascript files are directly under `js`.
+3rd party JavaScript libraries are under `js/3rd` and application source code (the stuff you write) is under `js/src`.
+Bundled/minified JavaScript files are directly under `js`.

 AWS S3